We're here to help

 To run tests in the new test environment, select this environment in the Test Environment dropdown in the Menubar in the top-right corner of Provar Desktop.

 As mentioned above, Provar’s Environments feature has applications beyond simply managing user details of different sandboxes.
-Refer to the Lightning Testing module for another example of how Environments can be used to run Test Cases in both Classic and Lightning UI and drive different Environment-specific behaviour in the test.
+Refer to the Salesforce Lightning Testing page for another example of how Environments can be used to run Test Cases in both Classic and Lightning UI and drive different Environment-specific behavior in the test.